agillispie/svelte-ez-form/README.md

 ## This is still in early development, use at your own risk in production environments.

-A simple and powerful form handling library for SvelteKit that makes form validation and error handling effortless using Zod schemas.
+A simple and powerful form handling library for SvelteKit remote forms with Zod schema validation built in.

 ## Features